dkowsikpai/Summarization-of-Judgement-Dataset/README.md

 | Minimum context length in dataset | 267        | 0                     |
 | Average context length in dataset | 5800.73    | 1149.13               |

+>NOTE: To time constraint other datasets are not evaluated/trained (`IN-Ext` and `UK-Abs`) but the code is general, just need to change the path in CLI to do the analysis

 ## Model
 - Selected t5-small model as it is small and loadable into the resourse we have right now.
 Also trains faster.